 - Banks owed significant sums by third world countries

 - Companies which are in violation of international codes on the marketing of pharmaceutical or breast milk products

 - Companies whose operations are deemed detrimental to the environment

 It is important to note that the aims of many donors may not be in conflict with those of the University, but the resulting PR may have an adverse effect on other supporters and donors.
 All donations that may have a high level of PR impact (such as corporate donations) should therefore be considered on an individual basis.
 The University’s reputation is paramount and must not be damaged by fundraising.

-This list is not exhaustive, and any benefit outside of it will need to be agreed by the Vice-Chancellor’s Executive Group.
+This list is not exhaustive, and any benefit outside of it will need to be agreed by the Senior Leadership Group.